0b-ivan/JS-HTML-Boilderplate2/ReadMe.md

 test script is not implemented.
 The devDependencies section lists the dependencies that are only required during development.
 In this case, the only dev dependency is parcel-bundler, which is used to build and serve the project.
 ├── `robots.txt`*(6)*<br>
-├── `site.webmanifest`*Diese Datei enthält Informationen für eine Webanwendung, die nötig sind, damit die Anwendung offline nutzbar ist.*<br>
+├── `site.webmanifest`*Diese Datei enthält Informationen für eine Webanwendung, die nötig sind, damit die Anwendung über einen Webbrowser zu installieren sind, ohne eine Notwendigkeit einer APP und offline nutzbar sind.*<br>
 ├── `package.json`*(5)*<br>
 ├── `robots.txt`*(6)*<br>
 ├── `site.webmanifest`*br>